yargs/yargs/docs/api.md

 Additional documentation
 ===

+For more details refer to the offical [API reference](https://yargs.js.org/docs/#api-reference) document on the yargs.js.org website.

 This document is the Yargs API reference.
 There are more documentation files in [`docs` in the Yargs source tree](https://github.com/yargs/yargs/tree/master/docs):